FromtonRouge/qmk_firmware/keyboards/ergodox/keymaps/fromtonrouge/readme.md

 It's a firmware-implemented custom Programmer Colemak layout and a firmware-implemented custom Programmer Steno layout (no Plover needed)

+This keymap is compatible with :
+    * Standard ErgoDox
+    * ErgoDox EZ
+    * Infinity ErgoDox

 ## Downloads

-You can directly download .hex files from the release page : https://github.com/FromtonRouge/qmk_firmware/releases
+You can directly download binaries from the release page : https://github.com/FromtonRouge/qmk_firmware/releases

 ## Programmer Colemak layout